djatwood/lightingtheworld.org/content/donate.md

 title: "Donate"
 date: 2021-03-25T22:50:24-04:00
 draft: false
+summary: Thank you very much for your interest in supporting us financially.
 ---

-Thank you very much for your interest in supporting us financially.

 We are a registered 501c3 corporation so your donations are tax-deductible!